 Flying can be a nerve-wracking experience for some people.
 However, with a little preparation and knowledge, it is possible to overcome flight anxiety and make your journey smoother.
-In this post, we will discuss some tips that can help you feel more prepared and confident when flying.
+This post will discuss some tips that can help you feel more prepared and confident when flying.
 We will also cover what to do if your anxiety becomes worse during your flight.
 So if you’re looking to overcome your fear of flying, keep reading!

 What is Flight Anxiety?

 Studies performed by the anxiety and depression association found that between 3.5% and 40% of adults suffer from flight anxiety.
-You can start improving your mental health without having to avoid flying with a couple of simple tips, which you will find in this article.
+However, you can start improving your mental health without having to avoid flying with a couple of simple tips, which you will find in this article.

 Make sure to check out our flight anxiety apps article!

 Fear of flying is intense anxiety related to air travel, so what causes this anxiety?
 There are several reasons why some people fear flying, including:

 - Being afraid of heights: adults who are afraid to climb onto chairs or ladders tend to be more scared of airplanes.
 Even toddlers who are afraid to stand at the edge might be fearful of airplanes.

 - Having had a bad experience with commercial flying: a traumatic flying experience can certainly cause anxiety about flying.
 If something went wrong during the flight, it could have been not very comforting.
 In some cases, people have been scared by turbulence or other problems that were not dangerous at all.
 Many times, these issues would have been difficult to handle if one was not prepared for them.